tsuereth/glog/content/post/2017/09/02_danganronpa_v3_demo.md

 {{% absimg src="danganronpa_v3_demo_matching.jpg" width="400" height="300" %}}

-And ... {{% game "OutRun" %}}OutRun{{% /game %}}?
+And ... <game:OutRun>?

 {{% absimg src="danganronpa_v3_demo_driving.jpg" width="400" height="300" %}}

 These are just, plain, stupid.

 And then there are the technical issues.
-The screen is scaled to the {{% platform "Vita" %}}Vita{{% /platform %}}'s aspect ratio.
+The screen is scaled to the <platform:Vita>'s aspect ratio.
 You can't save your progress except inbetween chapters.
 The controls are just ... bonkers.

 Here's how to control the debate segments: